Mari6814/mdgachasim/README.md

 # How to use

-Sadly, this is for now only usable if you know at least some stuff about python.

 Download the package and run without installing or install with pip using the github protocol.
 This package is not uploaded to pip and you have to install it using `pip install git+https://github.com/Mari6814/mdgachasim.git`.